oVirt/ovirt-ansible/roles/ovirt-aaa-jdbc/README.md

 Role Variables
 --------------

-The `users` list can contain the following parameters:
+The items in `users` list can contain the following parameters:

 | Name          | Default value  | Description                           |
 |---------------|----------------|---------------------------------------|